dd9jn/rfc4880bis/crypto-refresh.md

   For example, although CAST5 is presently considered strong, it has been analyzed less than TripleDES.
   Other algorithms may have other controversies surrounding them.

-- In late summer 2002, Jallad, Katz, and Schneier published an interesting attack on the OpenPGP protocol and some of its implementations {{JKS02}}.
+- In late summer 2002, Jallad, Katz, and Schneier published an interesting attack on older versions of the OpenPGP protocol and some of its implementations {{JKS02}}.
   In this attack, the attacker modifies a message and sends it to a user who then returns the erroneously decrypted message to the attacker.
   The attacker is thus using the user as a random oracle, and can often decrypt the message.

-  Compressing data can ameliorate this attack.
-  The incorrectly decrypted data nearly always decompresses in ways that defeat the attack.
-  However, this is not a rigorous fix, and leaves open some small vulnerabilities.
-  For example, if an implementation does not compress a message before encryption (perhaps because it knows it was already compressed), then that message is vulnerable.
-  Because of this happenstance --- that modification attacks can be thwarted by decompression errors --- an implementation SHOULD treat a decompression error as a security problem, not merely a data problem.

-  This attack can be defeated by the use of Modification Detection, provided that the implementation does not let the user naively return the data to the attacker.
-  An application generating any form of encrypted message SHOULD use the AEAD Encrypted Data Packet to enable modification detection.
-  If one of the recipients does not support AEAD, then the message generator MAY use the Symmmetric Encrypted and Integrity Protected Data Packet instead.
-  An implementation MUST treat an authentication or MDC failure as a security problem, not merely a data problem.

-  In either case, the implementation SHOULD NOT allow the user access to the erroneous data, and MUST warn the user as to potential security problems should that data be returned to the sender.

-  While this attack is somewhat obscure, requiring a special set of circumstances to create it, it is nonetheless quite serious as it permits someone to trick a user to decrypt a message.
-  Consequently, it is important that:

-  1. Implementers treat authentication errors, MDC errors, decompression failures or no use of MDC or AEAD as security problems.

-  2. Implementers implement AEAD with all due speed and encourage its spread.

-  3. Users migrate to implementations that support AEAD encryption with all due speed.
+  This attack is a particular form of ciphertext malleability.
+  See {{ciphertext-malleability}} for information on how to defend against such an attack using more recent versions of OpenPGP.

 - PKCS#1 has been found to be vulnerable to attacks in which a system that reports errors in padding differently from errors in decryption becomes a random oracle that can leak the private key in mere millions of queries.
   Implementations must be aware of this attack and prevent it from happening.